kaonone/sparta/instructions.md

 * User has enough PTK: `PToken.balanceOf(userAddress) >= pAmount`
 #### Workflow:
 1. Call `FundsModule.calculatePoolExitInverse(pAmount)` to determine expected amount of DAI (`lAmount`).
 The responce has 3 values, use second one.
-1. Determine minimum acceptable amount `lAmountMin <= lAmount`, which user expect to get when deposit `pAmount` PTK.
+1. Determine minimum acceptable amount `lAmountMin <= lAmount` DAI , which user expects to get when deposit `pAmount` PTK.
 Zero value is allowed.
 1. Call `PToken.approve(FundsModule.address, pAmount)` to allow exchange
 1. Call `FundsModule.withdraw(pAmount, lAmountMin)` to execute exchange